Section Awards:

 National Volunteer Award

-This award will be presented at the Skate Canada Ice Summit to one person from each of the ten Sections who meets the following criteria.
+This award will be presented one individual from each of the ten Sections who meets the following criteria:

 Criteria:

-• Active and currently registered adult volunteer whose efforts have produced specific, positive results in his/her/their section.
+• Active and currently registered adult volunteer in good standing whose efforts have produced specific, positive results

-• Has a minimum of ten (10) years volunteer work in the sport of skating.
+• has a minimum of ten years volunteer work in the sport of skating

-• Shows an awareness and interest in the future direction of the sport.
+• shows awareness and interest in the future direction of the sport

 Nomination form available here: https://skatecanada.wufoo.com/forms/national-volunteer-award/